satopian/poti-kaini-zh-TW/README.md

 Please update `pink_paint.html` to resolve these issues.

 - picpost.php
-Fixed language false positives for error messages.
+Fixed false positives for languages.

 More information can be found in the release.

 [Release POTI-board EVO zh-TW v3.15.3 released.](https://github.com/satopian/poti-kaini-zh-TW/releases/tag/v3.15.3)